Q1: Which kinds of instruments can be registered?

 Q7: Can unstamped Provisional Agreement for Sale & Purchase of Car Park be accepted for registration?

 A: No. Since the enactment of Stamp Duty (Amendment) (No. 2) Ordinance 2014, agreements for sale of non-residential properties are also chargeable with stamp duty.
-To avoid unnecessary delay in the registration process, the lodging solicitors are reminded to submit the instrument to the Stamp Office to ascertain if it is liable to stamp duty before lodging the instrument for registration.
+To avoid delay in the registration process, the lodging solicitors are reminded to submit the instrument to the Stamp Office to ascertain if it is liable to stamp duty before lodging the instrument for registration.

 Q9: If there are minor discrepancies in parties’ names between the instrument and the land registers, what should I do to ensure that the instrument is acceptable for registration?